elansarii/iQVR/MD/Use cases.md

 - **Preconditions**:
   - Vehicle owner is authenticated.
   - Vehicle VIN is provided.
-  - Credit card details are entered for verification.
 - **Postconditions**: Vehicle owner can see penalties linked to their vehicle.
 - **Main scenario**:
   1. Vehicle owner logs into the system.
   2. Owner enters their vehicle's VIN.
   3. System verifies the VIN and retrieves associated penalties.
-  4. Vehicle owner enters their credit card details for validation.
-  5. System validates the credit card information.
-  6. If valid, system displays the penalties.
+  4. If valid, system displays the penalties.
-  7. Vehicle owner can filter penalties by type.
+  5. Vehicle owner can filter penalties by type.
 - **Extensions**:
   - If the VIN is invalid, display an error message and prompt for re-entry.
   - If the credit card validation fails, display an error message and prompt for re-entry.